 The Barony of Carolingia is the chapter of the Society for Creative Anachronism located in Eastern Massachusetts, centered in the Greater Boston region.
-The SCA is a 501(c)(3) educational organization dedicated to researching and re-creating the arts and skills of pre-17th century Europe.
+The SCA is a 501(c)(3) educational organization dedicated to researching and re-creating the arts and skills of the pre-17th century world.

 There are tens of thousands of active SCA participants, and local chapters of the SCA in all fifty states plus dozens of countries abroad.
 The Barony of Carolingia was started in 1970 and is one of the oldest chapters in the SCA.